donguree/hal-libs-header/Documentation/source/security/sstr.rst

 if you see this page in PDF, please check the webOSTVSecureStorageRequirement.pdf in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)

+if you see this page in HTML, please click below tag.
+:download:`HAL_SSTR implementation guide <resource/hal_sstr_v1.2.zip>`

+if you see this page in PDF, please check the hal_sstr_v1.2.zip in attachment tab of Adobe Reader (View > Show/Hide > Navigation Panes > Attachments)

 Terminology and Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^